 Michelle-Marie Letelier was born in 1977 in Rancagua, Chile.

-Inspired by juxtaposed historical contexts, her drawings, installations, videos, photography and sculptures encompass orchestrated transformations of natural resources, alongside extensive research into the landscapes where their exploitation and speculation take place.
+Her installations, photographs, videos and drawings encompass orchestrated transformations of natural resources, alongside extensive wide-ranging, interdisciplinary research into the landscapes where their exploitation and speculation take place.
 Her work juxtaposes different epochs, regions and societies, examining political-economic, historical and cultural aspects.

 The work of Michelle-Marie Letelier carries heavy socio-political overtones; it is eloquently reflective especially in times of unveiled globalization, the increasing scarcity of raw materials and the crisis of the neoliberal model.